Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 3. On the App registrations page, click New registration.

-4. On the Register an application page, enter the application’s name in the Name field.
+4. On the Register an application page, enter the name of the application in the Name field.

 5. In the Supported account types section, specify who can use the application by selecting any one of the following options: